Amazon PPC Cost

 2. Keyword Type and Ad Format

 Broad, high-volume keywords cost more.
-For instance, if you bid on “supplements”, you will be charged more as compared to target “magnesium citrate chewable tablets.”
+For instance, if you bid on “supplements”, you will be charged more as compared to targeting “magnesium citrate chewable tablets.”
+Understanding Amazon keyword cost per click by match type is essential for profitability.

 Ad formats also matter.
 Sponsored Products typically have the lowest CPCs and highest ROAS.
 However, if you are going with Sponsored Brands and Sponsored Display, you have to pay higher for the premium placement and brand exposure.